flipperdevices/flipperzero-firmware/doc/user_doc.md

 HU indicator is 0, or a cause of an illness.

 The health is checked periodically.
-It will for sure lose 1HP at every check if the HU indicator is 0, while it's random whether 1XP is lost for an illness.
+It will for sure lose some HPs at every check if the HU indicator is 0.
+It's random whether some HPs are lost for an illness.

-You can restore the health by giving the pet a medicine.
+You can restore the health by giving the pet a pill.